 You can use ghee as an Olive oil substitute while baking a cake.

 You can use ghee for bulletproof coffee.

-During the deep-frying process, ghee( cultured and non-cultured ghee) offers a higher smoking point than olive oil.
+During deep-frying, ghee( cultured and non-cultured ghee) offers a higher smoking point than olive oil.
 Hence, it is a healthy replacement for cooking oil/fat.

-Olive oil is a healthy choice due to its high amount of MUFA content, but it has some disadvantages.
+Olive oil is a healthy choice due to its high MUFA content but has some disadvantages.

 Extra virgin olive oil is healthier than regular olive oil.
-But it has a low smoke point and not suitable for high heat cooking.
+But it has a low smoke point and is unsuitable for high-heat cooking.

 It has a distinct flavor of olive or sometimes raw nuts or hay.

-These are the premium reasons people often look for olive oil substitutes.
+These are the premium reasons people often look for olive oil substitute.

-Ghee, the dairy delicacy, is a great choice for cooking needs.
+Ghee, the dairy delicacy, is an excellent choice for cooking needs.
 It is a tastier and equally nutritious option.
 It is a superfood considering its beneficial effects and therapeutic usages.

 Ghee contains butyrate.
-Butyrate is known for healthy support to the digestive system and releasing constipation.
+Butyrate is known for its healthy support to the digestive system and for releasing constipation.